What Is Your Greatest Weakness in a Job Interview

 Why Interviewers Really Ask This Question

-Interviewers ask about weaknesses to learn things they cannot read on a résumé: your self-awareness, how you handle feedback, whether you have a plan for growth, and how you behave under pressure.
-For hiring managers, a candidate’s answer helps them assess fit beyond skill lists.
-Four specific attributes surface in strong responses: awareness of a real gap, ownership of the gap, a focused improvement plan, and evidence of progress.
+Interviewers ask about weaknesses to discover information you can’t find on a résumé: your self-awareness, how you handle feedback, whether you have a plan for growth, and how you behave under pressure.
+For hiring managers, a candidate’s answer helps them assess fit beyond the skill lists.
+Four specific attributes surface in strong responses:

 For professionals considering moves across borders, this question may also reveal adaptability.
 Employers hiring internationally look for people who can quickly reflect, adapt, and translate learning into performance—so your answer should silently communicate cultural humility and readiness to learn.